 We’ve shown you best practices for security in Rails (authorization, authentication, strong params, etc), but Rails is not the only game in town.
 Let’s talk about some of these concepts in general, and how they may apply in the various applications you build, and enable you to speak about these concepts from an educated perspective.

-These are the the concepts covered in mod 3.
-Let’s talk about them briefly.
+These are a few concepts covered in Mod 3.

 - Privilege Escalation